In the Summertime

 "In the Summertime" is the debut single by British rock band Mungo Jerry, released in 1970.
 It reached number one in charts around the world, including seven weeks on the UK Singles Chart, two weeks at number one on the Canadian charts, and number three on the Billboard Hot 100 singles chart in the US.
 Written and composed by the band's lead singer, Ray Dorset, while working in a lab for Timex, the lyrics of the song celebrate the carefree days of summer.
-The track was included on the second album by the band, Electronically Tested, issued in March 1971.

 Composition and recording

-Dorset has said that the song only took 10 minutes to write, which he did using a second-hand Fender Stratocaster, while he was taking time off from his regular job, working in a lab for Timex.
+Dorset has said that the song took only ten minutes to write, which he did using a second-hand Fender Stratocaster, while he was taking time off from his regular job, working in a lab for Timex.

 The song was recorded in Pye Studio 1 with Barry Murray producing.
 Initially it was only two minutes long; to make it longer, Murray played the recording twice, slightly remixing the second half, and put the sound of a motorcycle in the middle.
 In an interview with Gary James, Dorset explained that they couldn't find a recording of a motorcycle, but that "Howard Barrow, the engineer had an old, well, it wasn't old then, a Triumph sports car, which he drove past the studio while Barry Marrit [sic] was holding the microphone.
 So, he got the stereo effects from left to right or right to left, whatever.
 And that was it."

-Dorset has suggested that it was first No 1 song to employ "beatbox" percussion.
+Dorset has suggested that it was the first number one song to employ "beatbox" percussion.